 Several folks have converted the Weber Smokey Mountain Cooker into a gas or electric cooker.
 Some people do this because they live in an apartment, condo or townhome where charcoal or gas grills are not allowed.
 Sometimes they do this for greater convenience and less hands-on tending of the cooker.

-Years ago, people reported having problems achieving low temperatures using the first-generation Afterburner with the WSM.
+Years ago, people reported having problems achieving low temperatures using the first-generation Mini-V with the WSM.
 It ran hot, and when you turned it down low the flame could go out.
-The new Mini-V model is supposed to be an improvement over the original.
+The current Mini-V model is supposed to be an improvement over the original.

 Propane Stove Conversion